I have arthritis and PMR but I don't like to take pills for pain. I use this turmeric ginger tonic, instead.

 - If you want to use honey to sweeten the drink, I recommend adding it now since it will dissolve nicely in the hot liquid.
 But if you don't plan on drinking it as soon as possible, I recommend adding the sweet stuff later, as needed, to avoid fermentation.

 - Let this concoction steep for 8–12 hours.
 I make it at night and let it sit on the counter, unrefrigerated, until morning.

 - In the morning, I use an immersion blender to macerate the stuff yet again.
-I think you could use a regular blender, too, but I wonder if that might break up the pepper too much and make the stuff too spicy?
+I think you could use a regular blender, too, but I wonder if that might break up the peppercorns too much and make the stuff too spicy?

-Mixing a Lemon, Ginger, & Turmeric Tonic
+Mixing a Lemon, Ginger, & Turmeric Tonic Soda

 - Squeeze a lemon into your glass.